TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4_CollaborativeFiltering/doc/project4_desc.md

    * Proposes a specific similarity measure.

 4. Schein, A. I., Popescul, A., Ungar, L. H., & Pennock, D. M. (2002, August).
 Methods and metrics for cold-start recommendations.
 In Proceedings of the 25th annual international ACM SIGIR conference on Research and development in information retrieval(pp. 253-260).
 ACM.
-   * FYI on code-start problems.
+   * FYI on cold-start problems.

 5. Su, X., & Khoshgoftaar, T. M. (2009).
 A survey of collaborative filtering techniques.
 Advances in artificial intelligence, 2009, 4.
    * A review paper of collaborative filtering.